SF Bight Field Methods

 3-D Beach Mapping

-Monthly beach surveys are conducted using an all-terrain vehicle (ATV) with an onboard GPS receiver linked to a nearby GPS base station.
-This produces 3D topographic maps with centimeter accuracy of the beach surface.
-Sets of surveys can then easily be analyzed in a GIS or other mapping software to identify seasonal trends, storm effects, and areas of chronic erosion.
+Beach surveys were conducted using an all-terrain vehicle (ATV) with an onboard GPS receiver linked to a nearby GPS base station.
+The survey data were then used to produce 3-D topographic maps with centimeter accuracy of the beach surface.
+The sets of surveys can then easily be analyzed in a GIS or other mapping software to identify seasonal trends, storm effects, and areas of chronic erosion.
 Using this technique, we are able to gather over 20,000 survey points in a single 6-hour survey covering the entire 7 km stretch of Ocean Beach.
 This is far more efficient than traditional base station surveying, where only approximately 1% of the number of survey points could be gathered in the same time.

-The 3-D beach mapping is coupled with cross-shore surveys conducted using personal water craft (PWC) with onboard GPS and echo sounder equipment.
-A highly accurate GPS base station is set up onshore that allows us to measure depths with centimeter accuracy.
-The survey lines run from 1.8 km offshore through the surf zone to depths as low as 1 m.
-The survey lines are nested with 250-m spacing in the Sloat region at the southern end of Ocean Beach where the erosion hot spot exists.
+The 3-D beach mapping was coupled with cross-shore surveys conducted using personal water craft (PWC) with onboard GPS and echo sounder equipment.
+A highly accurate GPS base station was set up onshore that allows us to measure depths with centimeter accuracy.
+The survey lines ran from 1.8 km offshore through the surf zone to depths as low as 1 m.
+The survey lines were nested with 250-m spacing in the Sloat region at the southern end of Ocean Beach where the erosion hot spot exists.
 Periodic PWC profiles document the changes in beach and nearshore morphology caused by seasonal variations and storms.

 Grain Size Analysis